Tracy Morgan Reveals He And Wife Role-Play As Rob & Chyna On Ellen DeGeneres

 Tracy Morgan explained during his interview with Ellen DeGeneres that he had been so bored during his recovery that he and his wife had used the time to have “crazy” sex, role playing as Rob Kardashian and Blac Chyna.

-“You gotta understand, for a whole year, I was on the couch, I couldn’t do nothin’, so when everything was working, I went crazy.
+“You gotta understand, for a whole year, I was on the couch, I couldn’t do nothin’, so when everything was working, I went crazy.”

 Ellen joked that maybe she would “go home and try that too.”